opendatamesh-initiative/odm-specification-dpdescriptor/docs/quickstart/interface.md

 }
 ```

+## Trip Execution Data Product Descriptor
+The [Trip Execution Data Product](./example.md) has one input port and two output ports.

+You can find the complete definition of these ports in the following files:

+- <a href="" target="_blank">xxxx :fontawesome-brands-github:</a>
+- <a href="" target="_blank">yyy :fontawesome-brands-github:</a>
+- <a href="" target="_blank">zzz :fontawesome-brands-github:</a>

+You can read them on GitHub or cut and paste the content of the JSON files to <a href="https://jsoncrack.com/editor" target="_blank">JSON Crack :octicons-link-external-24:</a> for more interactive visualization.

 ## Summary
 This page has shown that:

 - DPDS groups services exposed by a data product in ports.
-- Five types of port are supported by DPDS: input port, output port, discovery port, observability port and control port.
+- Five types of ports are supported by DPDS: input port, output port, discovery port, observability port and control port.
 - The description of the interface of all ports exposed by a data product is contained in the [Interface Components Object](../references/specifications/last.md#interfaceComponentsObject).
 - each data product can have multiple ports of the same type.
-- the interface of each port, independently by the specific type, is described through `promises`, `expectations` and `crontracts` fields.
+- the interface of each port, independent of the specific type, is described through `promises`, `expectations` and `contracts` fields.

 [The next page](./application.md) describes the contents of the `applicationComponents` field used to provide all the required information to build and deploy applications that implement the services exposed by the product through its ports.